Lucy Bowes, University of Oxford

 Markus Paulus, Ludwig-Maximilians-University of Munich

-Prof. Markus Paulus is Professor for Developmental and Educational Psychology at the Ludwig-Maximilians-Universität in Munich, Germany.
+Markus Paulus is a Professor for Developmental and Educational Psychology at the Ludwig-Maximilians-Universität in Munich, Germany.
 His research focuses on the early emergence of prosocial behavior and moral concerns, the development of social understanding and the self, and how these abilities are shaped by social interactions.
 In 2013, he received the George-Butterworth-Award of the EADP, and in 2016 the ICIS Distinguished Early Career Award.
 From 2016 to 2022, he conducted a project founded by the European Research Council (ERC) on the development of the moral self-concept exploring how the understanding of self as a good person emerges in development, and how it relates to actual other-oriented behavior.

 Kirsi Peltonen, University of Turku

-Kirsi Peltonen is a Senior Researcher at INVEST Flagship, University of Turku Finland.
+Kirsi Peltonen is an Associate Professor at INVEST Flagship, University of Turku Finland.
 Her research has focused on the impact of war and violence on child and adolescent development.
 Her main interest is on the effectiveness of interventions supporting mental health and treating trauma symptoms.
 Implementing research into society has been an important part of her work.
 She has trained professionals in multiple fields to support traumatized children and she holds several positions of trust in the field of mental health both nationally and internationally.
 She was recently awarded with Young Minds Prize of the European Society for Traumatic Stress Studies.